vgaurav3011/EIP-3.0-/Week 1/README.md

         your accuracy printed out is more than 99.0000

-        Once done, share your Google Colab's URL in assignment 1A section<br/>
+        Once done, share your Google Colab's URL in assignment 1A section

         please remember to make sure that you have given us permission to check your file.
 To confirm this, open the link you are uploading in incognito window, and you should still be able to access it.
 If we cannot view your file, then you will be awarded 0 marks
 <br/>